Headshot with blurred background.png

 Talks:

-Complete novel writing course (10 sessions typical, but customizable)
+Complete novel writing course (10 sessions)

-Writing openings
+Write openings

-Creating narrative perspective; the uses of different kinds of point of view
+Create narrative perspective; the uses of different kinds of point of view

 Story construction/plotting; how to control and shape plot; how to pace your story; how to create memorable scenes; pacing individual scenes; how to create back story; raising the stakes of your story; playing with time; how to write happy scenes; creating layers of meaning; writing short stories; how to write spooky stories